standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 >**Note:** This documentation is in draft form.

 _This is an introductory guide to Objective FHIR Version 1.0.
-Objective FHIR is implemented in, the Clinical Information Modeling and Profiling Language (CIMPL).
-The Guide assumes some knowledge of CIMPL, at least for examples.
+Objective FHIR is implemented in the Clinical Information Modeling and Profiling Language (CIMPL).
+The Guide assumes some knowledge of CIMPL.
 If you're looking for a quick introduction to CIMPL and `shr-cli` environment setup, try the [Hello World](cimpl6Tutorial_helloWorld.md).
 If you're looking for a more in-depth introduction, try the [Tutorial](cimpl6Tutorial_detail.md).
 Or, see the [CIMPL 6 Reference Manual](cimpl6Reference.md)._

 ***